vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><summary>

-#### PhotoClub
+#### PhotoClub aka Organization

 </summary>
 A `PhotoClub` is uniquely identified by its `name` *and* a `town`.
 Including the town helps when two towns happen to have a photo club with the same name.

+Since late 2023, photo musea are also supported (mainly to show them on the maps).
+These musea are stored in the same `PhotoClub` table, which will be renamed to `Organization`.
+Photo clubs and musea have many common properites and can thus be seen as specializations of this base class `Organization`.
+The clubs and musea are distinguished by a reference to a seperate table called `OrganizationType`.
+Currently `OrganizationType` (essentially an enum) has only two allowed values: club and museum.
+But, for example, photo festivals could also be added in the future.

-A `PhotoClub` has a rough address down to the `town` level and GPS coordinates.
-The GPS coordinates can precisely representing where the club meets (say at the address level).
+An `Organization` has a rough address down to the `town` level and GPS coordinates.
+The GPS coordinates can precisely indicate where the club meets (say at the address level).
 The GPS coordinates are used to insert markers on a map.

-> A minor bug: `town` and `country` are not currently localized because they are stored in the database rather than the source code itself.
-> Thus "Nederland" should be labelled "The Netherlands" if your device setting is set to English.
-The same applies to major cities.
-> This could be fixed by recognizing "supported" locations, and then using iOS facilities to localize strings.
-But this would
-> go against the vision of configuring club information without requiring any updates to the software.
-So the best solution is
-> to do a reverse geolocation lookup (GPS --> localized strings), thus replacing the stored `town` and `country` strings in the database.
+The GPS coordinates are also used to localize `town` and `country` names by asking the mapping service to convert GPS coordinates into a textual address, using the device's current location.
 </details></ul>

 <ul><details><summary>